 The programme utilises a range of assessment methods which emulate the demands of real-life practice.
 These include writing essays and reports, delivering presentations, undertaking text analysis, working in small groups/teams, preparing a portfolio of evidence, completing assessment documents, using video/audio diaries, engaging in role plays and sitting exams.
 Appropriately registered and qualified professionals, in conjunction with university staff, assess your practice learning.

 Who will be teaching me?

-You can expect input from staff with expertise and knowledge of a range of health and social services settings together with high quality research profiles.
-Contributors to the programme also include people who have direct experience of services, expert practitioners, magistrates, politicians, senior managers and policy makers.
+You can expect input from staff with expertise and knowledge of a range of social work, social care and interprofessional interventions, perspectives and settings.
+Contributors to the programme also include people who have direct experience of services, experienced and expert practitioners, service users and carers, senior managers and policy makers.

-What is Social Work? introduces you to social work as a concept and an activity and locates it within both historical and contemporary frameworks.
-Core concepts underpinning the practice of social work are introduced as a means of providing you with both theoretical and conceptual frameworks within which to locate your practice.
-You will develop knowledge and understanding of the settings and contexts within which practice takes place and explore issues regarding inter-agency and inter-professional collaboration.
+Social Work and Society introduces you to social work as a concept and as a contested activity and locates it within both historical and contemporary frameworks.
+Core sociological and psychological concepts underpinning the practice of social work are discussed as a means of providing both theoretical and conceptual frameworks within which to locate practice.
+You will develop knowledge and understanding of the settings and contexts within which practice takes place and explore the relevance and impact of sociological and psychological constructs.
 The module introduces you to issues relating to social justice, anti-discriminatory and anti-oppressive practice, the importance of values and ethics, the nature of society and the range of practices undertaken by social workers and other professionals in identifying and responding to social need.
 You will also consider some of the dilemmas and conflicts inherent within these areas.